 How WM_GETOBJECT Works

-Microsoft Active Accessibility sends the WM_GETOBJECT message to the appropriate server application when a client calls one of the AccessibleObjectFromX functions.
+Active Accessibility sends the WM_GETOBJECT message to the appropriate server application when a client calls one of the AccessibleObjectFromX functions.
 The following list describes the various scenarios that occur:

 - If the window that receives the message does not implement IAccessible, it should return zero.

-Even if the server returns zero, Microsoft Active Accessibility still provides the client with information about the object.
-For most system-provided objects such as list boxes and buttons, Microsoft Active Accessibility provides complete information; for other objects, the information is limited.
-For example, Microsoft Active Accessibility does not provide information for controls that do not have a window handle.
-Microsoft Active Accessibility returns a proxied IAccessible interface pointer that the client uses to get information about the object.
+Even if the server returns zero, Active Accessibility still provides the client with information about the object.
+For most system-provided objects such as list boxes and buttons, Active Accessibility provides complete information; for other objects, the information is limited.
+For example, Active Accessibility does not provide information for controls that do not have a window handle.
+Active Accessibility returns a proxied IAccessible interface pointer that the client uses to get information about the object.